no10ds/DEPRECATED-rapid-api/docs/guides/contributing/contributing.md

 in the url path and should be taken in consideration to determine the permission to access.

 When using the frontend layer instead of the client app token, the user token is used.
-This token contains Cognito user groups to describe the permission access level for that particular user.
-The cognito follows a naming convention of ```WRITE/<domain>/<dataset>``` such as ```WRITE/trains/completed_journeys```.
+This token contains Cognito user subject id which can be looked up in the permissions database to describe the permission access level for that particular user.
+The database follows a naming convention of ```WRITE_PUBLIC```.

-Note: The system expects the user group naming to follow the convention above otherwise it will fail to determine the permission level.

 ## Gotchas 🤯